-Find out what went on at BAFTA's 'Red Carpet Experience' day for children aged 7-14.
+Find out what happend at our 'Red Carpet Experience' day in 2015, for children aged 7-14.

-Each year, the British Academy Children’s Awards celebrate those making the very best Children’s content across TV, Film and Online, so it seemed only fitting that the day should begin with a event designed solely for the target audience.
+Each year, the British Academy Children’s Awards celebrate those making the very best in children’s media across TV, film and games, so it seemed only fitting that the day should begin with a event designed solely for the children themselves.

-Over 50 young people aged 7-14, dodged the raindrops to join BAFTA at the Roundhouse on Sun 23 November to experience a taste of the red carpet and find out a little bit more about how their favourite programmes are made.
+In 2014, over 50 young people aged 7-14 dodged the raindrops to join BAFTA at the Roundhouse in November to experience a taste of the red carpet and find out a little bit more about how their favourite programmes are made.

 The day kicked off with the opportunity to pick out the perfect red carpet outfit courtesy of Monsoon Children before heading onto our special BAFTA Kids red carpet for some photos with presenters Ben Shires (Officially Amazing), Kate Thistleton (Officially Amazing), Andy Akinwolere (Inside Out) & Naomi Wilkinson (Naomi's Nightmare of Nature).